Emergent Order of Computer Science and Engineering

-The distinction between software and hardware is merely with regards to the implementation methodology, both are conceptually an integration of abstract modules communicating via shared rules to achieve a larger purpose.
+The distinction between software and hardware is merely in methodology, both are conceptually an integration of abstract modules communicating via shared rules to achieve a larger purpose.

 Functional Block

-For instance, the application writer cannot be expected to comprehend file system representation of a data on the hard disk and similarly a middle-ware engineer can afford to be ignorant of device driver read/write protocols as long as the driver module behaves according to the documented interface rules.
-In other words, an integration engineer need to know only the abstract functionality of modules and their corresponding interface related rules to logically arrange them for delivering a product, thus by lowering the knowledge barrier we reduced the cost and time to market.
-Functional block implementation challenge is more or less about finding the optimal balance of imparting the abstract generic modular quality while remaining withing the boundaries of requisite performance and code complexity.
+For instance, the application engineer cannot be expected to comprehend file system representation of data on the hard disk and similarly a middle-ware engineer can afford to be ignorant of device driver read/write protocols as long as the driver module plays by documented interface rules.
+An integration engineer need to know only the abstract functionality of modules and their corresponding interface rules to combine them for delivering a product.

-Open-source framework accentuates certain advantages of the above mentioned modular construction.
-Proprietary systems evolve only among a known set of individuals who coordinate their expertise using institutions which exist within a closed consortium, but open source leverages on a larger extended order which enables the utilization of expertise possessed by known and unknown individuals .
-So from the development perspective it harnesses the expertise of a larger group and at the same time does much better coordination of their combined activities towards a productive use.
+Open-source framework accentuates the advantages of the previously mentioned modular construction.
+While proprietary systems evolve only among a set of known collaborators, open source leverages on a global extended order, enabling contributions from both known and unknown individuals.
+So from the development perspective it harnesses the expertise of a larger group.

 Market economics is about finding the most productive employment of time and resources, in our case it would be about discovering all the possible uses of an abstract functional module.
-The knowledge accessible within the open-source market accelerates the discovery process and it also leverages on the modular construction for coordinating dispersed expertise.
-In other words, depending on their individual expertise any one can integrate new modules, improve or tailor the existing ones.
-For instance, a generic Linux kernel driver module might eventually end up on a sever or a TV or a Cell phone equipment depending on how that module is combined with other hardware specific modules, in other words this framework furthers the discovery and productive employment of already existing resources.
+The lower barrier to knowledge within the open-source market accelerates this discovery process.
+It also leverages on the modular structure for coordinating dispersed expertise.
+In other words, depending on their individual expertise any one can integrate new functional blocks, improve or tailor the existing ones.
+For instance, a generic Linux kernel driver might eventually end up on a server or a TV or a smartphone depending on how that module is combined with rest of the system.

 Relevance of Quad Core processors in mobile computing